Redfin is a real estate brokerage that utilizes technology to optimize the home buying and selling experience.

 Investors into the company include Tiger Global Management, T. Row Price, Dragoneer Investment Group, Greylock Partners, and many others.

 Redfin raised another $138 million when it went public in July 2017.
 The public investors valued them at $1.2 billion, with a share price of $15.
-That valuation has increased sixfold to $7.2 billion in 2021.
+Redfin is currently valued at around $2 billion.